 The Museum faces a number of challenges in reducing its electricity usage.
 For example, it is open 7 days a week most weeks (averaging around 3300 hours of public occupancy per year), many of the internal lighting and mechanical systems date from original construction of the various wings (some dating to the 1950s), exhibits require careful control of temperature and humidity, and energy use (and waste) is generally out of sight to employees and visitors.
 As the accompanying chart shows, our electricity use spikes during the summer months for air conditioning (we have 37 air conditioning units), but our 2008 electricity usage (blue line) is significantly below our historical peak consumption (purple line).

-Although many of the inefficient energy uses will be eliminated by a LEED Platinum addition and renovation of the existing building in the coming years, the Museum is aggressively pursuing ways to increase efficiencies in the near term.
+Although many of the inefficient energy uses will be eliminated by a LEED-certified addition and renovation of the existing building in the coming years, the Museum is aggressively pursuing ways to increase efficiencies in the near term.